 Share This!

 • Polarized Thinking (Black-or-White Thinking): Seeing things only in extremes and placing people or situations in “either/or” categories, with no shades of gray.
-There is only perfection or failure, there is no middle ground.
-Let’s say you didn’t stick to your diet during lunch; then, you think, I’m gonna eat McDonald’s later since I already messed up my meal plan today.
+This thinking sees only perfection or failure, no middle ground.
+An example of polarized thinking is when Mary doesn’t stick to her diet during lunch and then decides to have an unhealthy dinner – She thinks that since one meal was ruined, the meal plan for the whole day is already messed up.

 • Filtering: Only paying attention to a certain input.
-For instance, your boss gives you a performance review mentioning your strengths and shortcomings.
-After the meeting, you think, my boss doesn’t like me, he kept talking about my shortcomings.
+For instance, Clara’s boss gave her a performance review mentioning her strengths and shortcomings.
+After the meeting, she kept thinking and talking to others about how her boss was putting her down.
+Yet, she fails to mention that her boss also discussed her strengths.

 • Emotional Reasoning: Concluding that feeling a certain way makes something true automatically and unconditionally.
-Emotional reasoning is when a person’s emotions take over their thinking entirely, excluding rationality and logic.
-Remember, feelings are not facts.
+Emotional reasoning is when a person’s emotions take over her/his thinking entirely, excluding rationality and logic.
+Those caught up in this distorted thinking need to remember that feelings are not facts.

-• Disqualifying Positives: Discounting good things that happen and zeroing on anything bad.
-This keeps you in a negative space and facilitates a victim mentality.
+• Disqualifying Positives: Here a person discounts good things that happen and zeroes in bad aspects of a situation, the self, or another person.
+This keeps people in a negative space and facilitates a victim mentality.

-• Over-Generalizing: Drawing broad conclusions based on a single event.
-For instance, an unpleasant situation takes place and you think, bad things always happen to me, everybody is always picking on me.
+• Over-Generalizing: This is when someone draws broad conclusions based on a single event.
+For instance, Paula had an unpleasant interaction with a co-worker and she proceeded to conclude that bad things always happen to her and that everybody is always picking on her.

-• Labeling: Generalizing one or two qualities into a negative global judgment about themselves, others, or situations.
-Assigning labels such as I’m a failure or people are evil.
+• Labeling: Here a person assigns labels and generalizes one or two qualities into a negative global judgment about him/herself, others, or situations.
+For instance, Perry gets a bad grade and decides to conclude that he is a failure or he gets robbed and proceeds to conclude that most people are evil.

 • Personalization: Believing that everything others do or say is a direct reaction to you, taking everything personally.
 Or assuming more responsibility than what’s appropriate regarding a specific situation.
 The opposite is also part of personalization, refusing to take responsibility for your role in a situation and blaming others.

 • Regular Use of Critical Words: Habitually using words like should, must, ought.
-This creates frustration, rigid rules, and unrealistic expectations when dealing with others and yourself.
+This creates rigid rules, unrealistic expectations, and frustration when dealing with the world, others, or the self.

-• Jumping to Conclusions: Concluding that whatever you believe is true just because you think so, without having all the facts.
+• Jumping to Conclusions: Concluding that whatever you believe is true just because you think so, without having all the facts to draw that conclusion.

 • Mind-Reading: Believing that you know how others feel, think, and why they do what they do without specific evidence.

-• Fortune-Telling: Talking about the future as if you can predict it, or as if you know what will transpire.
+• Fortune-Telling: This is when people talk about the future or an upcoming situation as if they can predict it, or as if they know what will transpire.

 • Control Fallacies: This distortion involves issues of control.
-You may feel externally controlled as if you have no control over your life and are a helpless victim of fate, I can’t help my weight; it’s genetic.
-The other fallacy is internal control, believing that you have control over everything happening in your life and the lives of others.
+Someone may feel externally controlled as if she/he has no control over her/his life and is a helpless victim of fate.
+Some may believe that they are overweight because it’s in their genes.
+The opposite of this fallacy involves internal control.
+This is when one believes that he/she has control over everything happening in your life and the lives of others.

-• Fallacy of Fairness: In the fallacy of fairness, you go through life applying a measuring ruler against every situation, judging its fairness.
-This leaves you feeling resentful, angry, and even hopeless because you think that life is not fair.
+• Fallacy of Fairness: In the fallacy of fairness, someone goes through life applying a measuring ruler against every situation, judging its fairness.
+This leaves him feeling resentful, angry, and even hopeless because he tends to conclude that life is not fair.

-• Blaming: Holding other people responsible for your emotional pain.
-Or you may take the opposite track and instead blame yourself for every problem — even those clearly outside of your control.
+• Blaming: This is when someone holds other people responsible for her emotional pain.
+Or she may take the opposite track and blame every problem on her — even things that are clearly outside of her control.

-Healthy thinking is a prerequisite to positive emotional responses, healthy behaviors, satisfying relationships, and fulfilling life.
-Identify your distorted thoughts so you can challenge and change them, avoid negative emotions and behaviors, and stop self-sabotage.
+Healthy thinking is a prerequisite to positive emotional responses, healthy behaviors, satisfying relationships, and a fulfilling life.
+The goal is to identify any distorted thinking pattern present so you can challenge it and change it.
+As a consequence, you would be able to avoid unnecessary negative emotions and unhealthy behaviors, and stop self-sabotage.
 Check out 28 Days to a New Life to incorporate a holistic approach and make changes in all areas of your life.

 To a Fitter Healthier You,